haywiredev/wbbpostrequestlogin/README.md

 With this script you can simply check if the entred username & password are correct.

 **TODO**
-1. Simply put it in yout main folder of your Woltlab *wcf* installation.
+1. Simply put it in your main folder of your Woltlab *wcf* installation.
 2. Edit the *file (request.php)* and update the require_once path to your *wcf/global.php*.
-3. Now the file is ready for external use.
+3. Now the file is ready for external usage.